OmPanpatil/NeutraScan-Ai-Buddy-Design-Hackathon/README.md

 # NeutraScan-Ai-Buddy-Design-Hackathon
 This repository is all about the project i built in design Hackathon

-# Nutroascan — Your Calm Food Companion
+# Nutrascan AI Nutrition Buddy

 Nutrascan is a voice-first, nutrition-aware system designed for real families.
 It helps young people eat better and quietly take care of their parents — without pressure, guilt, or complex tracking.